s1yoshid/Moon/about/index.md

 comments: false
 ---

-Glad you made it here!
-My name is Shuusei Yoshida and I'm currently studying Computer Engineering at UCSD.
-I made this site mostly so that you can get to know all about me, what I'm currently doing, and what I've done so far in a few easy clicks.
+Welcome!
+My name is Shuusei Yoshida and I'm currently a fourth-year computer engineering at UCSD.
+My current interest is in hardware design and more specifically CPU design.
+I made this personal website mostly so that you can get to know all about me, what I'm currently doing, and what I've done so far at UCSD.
 Hope you enjoy!

 ## Skills
 * Excellent deductive and lateral thinking skills